Mohd-daniyal-ashraf/Mohd-daniyal-ashraf/README.md

 </div>

 👏 Welcome to my page! <br>
-I'm Daniyal, Fullstack developer from  India.
+I'm Daniyal, Full-stack developer from  India.
 Excel in Problem Solving and Development.